-Programs of study
+Programs of Study

-Cornerstone Curriculum (General Education)see page 45 Note: Because of the nature of the program for returning, working adults, convocation and physical education requirements do not apply.
-Accounting see page 56 Business Administrationsee page 67 Note: Majors in the Evening Degree Program are limited to the Business Administration degree.
-Because of the nature of the program for returning, working adults, BUS 115 and BUS 310 are not degree requirements for Evening Program students.
-Elementary Education (K-6)see page 80 Note: Students must meet the same criteria for admission to teacher candidacy as the day program students and must provide evidence of current successful field experiences or be enrolled in a Florida Southern College Education Department field experience.
+Accounting see page 61 Business Administration Note: Evening Degree Program students earn a Bachelor of Science in Business tion degree.
+Because of the nature of the program for returning, working adults, B US 115 and BUS 310 are not degree requirements for Evening Program students.
+Elementary Education (K-6) see page 85 Note: Students must meet the same criteria for admission to teacher candidacy as the day program students and must provide evidence of current successful field experiences or in a Florida Southern College Education Department field experience.